Rules

 RULE 6.0 – DRILLING AND PRODUCTION PREREQUISITES

-filed with the district prior to the drilling of any well, whether exempt or permitted.
-Following receipt of a Notice of Intent to Drill, the Manager may approve the drilling of any well that is exempt from permitting under Rule 8.2 or Section 36.117 of the Texas Water Code and drilling may proceed.
+RULE 6.1 NOTICE OF INTENT TO DRILL: A Notice of Intent to Drill shall be filed with the District prior to the drilling of any well, whether exempt or permitted.
+Following receipt of a Notice of Intent to Drill, the Manager or District staff appointed by the Manager may approve the drilling of any well that is exempt from permitting under Rule 8.2 or Section 36.117 of the Texas Water Code and drilling may proceed.

 RULE 6.2 DRILLER'S LOG REQUIRED

-No person shall produce water from any well hereafter drilled and equipped within the District, except that necessary to the drilling and testing of such well and equipment, unless or until the District has been furnished with: a) an accurate driller's log and record of completion and equipping of the well, b) any electric log which may have been made, and c) a registration submitted on forms furnished by the District.
-Upon completion of the well, District personnel shall have access to the property at a reasonable times for all District purposes, including inspection of the well, performing production tests and completing the inventory of the well.
+No person shall produce water from any well hereafter drilled and equipped within the District, except that necessary to the drilling and testing of such well and equipment, unless or until the District has been furnished with: a) an accurate driller's log and record of completion and equipping of the well, b) any electric log which may have been made, and c) for exempt wells, a registration submitted on forms furnished by the District.
+Upon completion of the well, District personnel shall have access to the property at reasonable times for all District purposes, including inspection of the well, performing production tests, and completing the inventory of the well.

 RULE 6.3 FAILURE TO FILE: Failure to file accurate driller's logs and records of equipping and completion of the wells, including any electric logs made, pump test data, any water level data, water quality data, or any data pertinent to the well, in the District office in Brady, Texas, within sixty (60) days after completion of the well or project will constitute an violation of these rules.
-In such event the District may take appropriate action under Rule 14 or any other applicable rule or statute to enforce compliance with this rule.
+In such event the District may take appropriate action under Rule 14.3 or any other applicable rule or statute to enforce compliance with this rule.

 RULE 7.0 - WELL REGISTRATION